PaloAltoNetworks/gaia/doc/documentation.md

 ##### `DELETE /kubernetesclusters/:id`

-Delete the kubernetes cluster with the given ID.
+Delete the Kubernetes cluster with the given ID.

 ##### `GET /kubernetesclusters/:id`

-Retrieve the kubernetes cluster with the given ID.
+Retrieve the Kubernetes cluster with the given ID.

 ##### `PUT /kubernetesclusters/:id`

-Update the kubernetes cluster with the given ID.
+Update the Kubernetes cluster with the given ID.

 #### Attributes